landelare/ue5coro/Docs/Coroutine.md

 concept that avoids creating a latent action for each awaiter (unlike the built-in latent BP nodes, which usually create a new one for each call).
-TLatentAwaiters will also react within one tick to [cancellations](Cancellation.md), instead of some time later before the coroutine would resume.
+TLatentAwaiters will also react within one tick to [cancellations](Cancellation.md), instead of a variable amount of time later.

 Awaiting anything else puts the coroutine into a special mode, where its lifetime is temporarily extended beyond its backing latent action's.